icon

 Modern anti-virus programs can detect a wide range of potentially dangerous programs.
 This normally goes far beyond traditional viruses and worms and often includes heuristic alerts, which basically means that you can get alerts when an anti-virus program "thinks it could be ..."

-In many cases, users download a keylogger, password cracker, remote access software, PC monitoring software or similar applications, not realizing that these programs actually could be considered a trojan by your anti-virus software.
+In many cases, users download a keylogger, password cracker, remote access software, PC monitoring software or similar applications, not realizing that these programs could actually be considered a Trojan by your anti-virus software.

 These programs are usually detected because they could violate your privacy if they were installed without your knowledge!

-• Software that logs or captures keystrokes
+• logs or captures keystrokes

-• Software that monitors user activity
+• monitors user activity

 In addition, many anti-virus programs will warn you about "hook" related dangers.
 A "hook" is a way for an application to capture keyboard input.
 This is often used for hotkeys (press some keyboard keys to start the app, or make it do something) and a common programming technique.
 Unfortunately the same type of technique is used by many keyloggers - they use the "hook" method to capture your keystrokes, instead of keyboard commands.